SarahAisagbon/modelling-airbnbs-property-listing-dataset-/airbnb-property-listings/README.md

 ### *Issues:*
 1. RunTimeError because the training tensors was different sizes.

-*Solution: Increased the batchsizes from 8 to 64*

-2.Value Error because of exploding gradients.
+2. Value Error because of exploding gradients.
 This means that when I trained my model sometimes I would get a Value Error as the y_hat_value would be full of NaN values.

+### *Solutions:*
+1. Increased the batchsizes from 8 to 64
-*Solution: Changed the datetype from float32 to float64*
+2. Changed the datetype from float32 to float64*